cristinae/teaching/mt/README.md

 ## Objectives

-The course gives an introduction to machine translation paying special interest to statistical and neural machine translation systems.
+The course gives an introduction to machine translation going from statistical to neural machine translation systems and paying special attention to the current state of the art.
 A strong background on mathematics, statistics and machine learning is not required but a basic knowledge is expected to follow the course.
 <br>

 ## Evaluation

-The cou
+The evaluation consists of X assignments and a final exam:
+* SMT assignment (x%).
+Due in XXX
+* NMT assignment (x%).
+Due in XXX
+* ...
+* Final exam (x%).
+Date to be announced
 <br>

 ## Basic Bibliography

-There is no textbook for the course, but you can find related information in the following references.
+There is no textbook for the course, but you can find general information in the following references.
+More especific texts or slides will be provided for each session.

 * Statistical Machine Translation book by Philipp Koehn [[slides]](http://www.statmt.org/book/)
 * From SMT to NMT, three posts in a blog to understand the basics of NMT [[blog]](https://devblogs.nvidia.com/introduction-neural-machine-translation-with-gpus/)